Neville Dawes: Biography

 Neville Augustus Dawes was born in Warri, Nigeria, to Jamaican parents Augustus Dawes (a Baptist missionary and teacher) and his wife Laura, and was raised in rural Jamaica, where the family returned when he was three years old.
-In 1938, he won a scholarship to Jamaica College and subsequently went to Oriel College, Oxford University, where he read English.
+In 1938, he won a scholarship to Jamaica College and subsequently went up to Oriel College, Oxford, where he read English.
 After graduating, he went to teach at Calabar High School in Kingston, Jamaica.

 Returning to West Africa in 1956, he took up a teaching post at Kumasi Institute of Technology in Ghana.
 He was subsequently a lecturer in English at the University of Ghana (1960–70).
 In 1962, he and his Ghanaian wife Sophia, an artist and social worker, had a son Kwame.
 In 1971, Dawes returned with his family to Jamaica, where he became the executive director of the Institute of Jamaica in Kingston.

 He published two novels (The Last Enchantment and Interim) and a poetry collection, as well as short stories and essays, some of which were broadcast on the BBC radio programme Caribbean Voices.
 His poetry was also published in Caribbean literary journals, including Bim, and he was one of the editors of Okyeame, journal of the Ghana Society of Writers.

 A collection on his work entitled Fugue and Other Writings was published by Peepal Tree Press in 2012, including poems, short stories, autobiographical writing and critical writing.